MolSSI/QCEngine/docs/source/index.rst

 - The number of physical cores on the system and to use.
 - The amount of physical memory on the system and the amount to use.
-- The provenance of a computation (hardware, software versions, and compute resources)
+- The provenance of a computation (hardware, software versions, and compute resources).
-- Locations of scratch disk space
+- Locations of scratch disk space.
-- Locations of quantum chemistry programs
+- Locations of quantum chemistry programs.

 QCArchive